xtreamsrl/xtream-ai-assignment-ai-scientist/README.md

 ### Deliverables

 Please fork this repository and work on it as if you were working on a real-world project.
-A week from now, we will check out your work and evaluate it.
+10 days from now, we will check out your work and evaluate it.

 :heavy_exclamation_mark:**Important**: At the end of this README, you will find a "How to run" section that is not